rajesh-kanade/weRecruit/readme.md

 # Prod Notes : weRecruit on Ubuntu

-from main contabo machine do `docker exec -it werecruit_prod /bin/bash` to login to werecruit container.
+From main contabo machine do `docker exec -it werecruit_prod /bin/bash` to login to werecruit container.

 ## First time installation checklist
 * get a docker image based on ubuntu 20 LTS